reifyhealth/specmonstah/README.md

 `schema` to generate `User` and `TodoList` entities without your having to specify them in your query.

-The graph only contains entity instances and their relationships; it doesn't include fields for the entities like the user's name or the todo list's name.
-Once you've generated the graph, it's straightforward to visit each node in the graph to a) use clojure.spec to generate that data and b) insert the generated data into a database.
+The graph only contains entity types, and entity instances and their relationships; it doesn't include fields for the entities like the user's name or the todo list's name.
+Once you've generated the graph, it's straightforward to visit each node in the graph to a) use clojure spec to generate that data and b) insert the generated data into a database.

 Specmonstah was born out of a need to replace brittle, repetitive code for creating deeply-nested hierarchies of data in unit tests.
-This guide's Tutorial will show you how to use Specmonstah specifically for this use case.
+This guide's tutorial will show you how to use Specmonstah specifically for this use case.
 Along the way you'll learn how to make the most of Specmonstah by understanding how it's not implemented to support writing unit tests per se, but to support the more fundamental operations of generating and manipulating entity graphs.
-You'll also explore

 ## Tutorial

 ## Usage